minio/docs/source/operations/concepts/erasure-coding.rst

       This meets write quorum, but the loss of any further drives would result in write failure for newer objects.

    If Parity (``EC:M``) is exactly 1/2 the number of drives in the erasure set, **write quorum** is ``K+1``.
-   This extra shard prevents data inconsistency due to "split-brain"-types of failure states
+   This extra shard prevents data inconsistency due to `"split-brain" <https://en.wikipedia.org/wiki/Split-brain_(computing)>`__-types of failure states.

 .. _minio-ec-erasure-set:

 Erasure Set and Distribution
 ----------------------------

-An **Erasure Set** is a group of drives onto which MinIO can read or write erasure coded objects.
+An **Erasure Set** is a group of up to sixteen drives for which MinIO can read or write erasure coded objects.
    .. figure:: /images/erasure/erasure-coding-erasure-set.svg
       :figwidth: 100%
       :align: center
       :alt: Diagram of erasure set covering 4 nodes and 16 drives

       The above example deployment consists of 4 nodes with 4 drives each.
-      MinIO initializes with a single erasure set consisting of 16 drives.
+      MinIO initializes with a single erasure set consisting of all 16 drives across all four nodes.

 Erasure set stripe size dictates the maximum possible :ref:`parity <minio-ec-parity>` of the deployment.
    .. figure:: /images/erasure/erasure-coding-possible-parity.svg